intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/llama2/README.md

 python ./low_memory_generate.py --split-weight --splitted-weights-path ${SPLITTED_WEIGHTS_PATH}
 ```

-In the example, besides arguments in [example 1](#3-run), several other arguments can be passed to satisfy your requirements:
+In the example, besides arguments in [Example 1](#3-run), several other arguments can be passed to satisfy your requirements:

 - `--splitted-weights-path`: argument defining folder saving per-layer weights.
 - `--split-weight`: argument defining whether to split weights by layer.
 If this argument is enabled, per-layer weights will be generated and saved to `--splitted-weights-path`.
 This argument only needs to be enabled once for the same model.